-- Some Provincial Nominee Programs
+Some Provincial Nominee Programs

 Through the Express Entry system, people have the chance to receive an ITA (Invitation to Apply) to become permanent residents within six months so long as they meet all the requirements of one of the programs mentioned above!

 Did you know that, according to the Canada Job Bank, there are around 470,000 jobs in Canada!
 This is one of the reasons the country is constantly creating new immigration programs to help keep up with labour demands.

-Many international students apply for a student visa to Canada to help them become actual permanent residents in the future because some immigration streams and categories look more favourably on applicant who graduated from a Canadian university!
+Many international students apply for a student visa to Canada to help them become actual permanent residents in the future because some immigration streams and categories look more favorably on applicants who graduated from a Canadian university!
 These visa streams include the International Graduate Program and Graduate Entrepreneur Program.

 Not quite sure about which visa programs are right for your unique needs?
 Do not worry.
 We can put you in contact with an Account Manager who can talk to you about your options and the application process.
 They will guide you through the process of how to complete the contact form and they will call you personally to tell you all you need to know.

 Step 3 - Pass Basic Requirements

 All visas, no matter which provinces or territories they are in, will have basic requirements you must pass before you can go further with your immigration.

 Work experience is normally a requirement for any economic immigration program.
 You must generally have around three years of work experience to apply.
 Application requirements can vary from program to program so make sure you know before you apply.Take note that internships and volunteer work will generally not be enumerated as work experience.
 Some programs will require Canadian work experience.

 Language ability matters.
 Depending on the place that you decided to immigrate to in Canada, your language skills in French or English can really influence your immigration chances.